mhesselbarth/Internationalisation_Curricula/README.md

-# Internationalisierung und Digitalisierung der Lehre
+# Internationalisation of the Curricula

-Repository for the "Internationalisierung der Lehre" project
+Repository for the "Internationalisation of the Curricula" project